 To date, the growth of our operations has been organic, and we have limited experience in acquiring or investing in other businesses or technologies.
 We may not be able to successfully integrate acquired personnel, operations and technologies, or effectively manage the combined business following an acquisition.
 Acquisitions could also result in dilutive issuances of equity securities, the use of our available cash, or the incurrence of debt, which could harm our operating results.
 In addition, if an acquired business fails to meet our expectations, our operating results, business and financial condition may suffer.
-Also, our SVB Loan may restrict our ability to pursue certain mergers, acquisitions or investments could result in potentially dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities or amortization expenses or write-offs of goodwill, any of which could harm our financial condition.
+Also, our SVB Loan may restrict our ability to pursue certain mergers, acquisitions, amalgamations or consolidations without obtaining the prior consent of SVB or repaying our outstanding loan amounts.
+Additionally, future acquisitions or investments could result in potentially dilutive issuances of our equity securities, the incurrence of debt, contingent liabilities or amortization expenses or write-offs of goodwill, any of which could harm our financial condition.